Preventative Maintenance: Saving Money in the Long Run

 - Improved Compliance

-By giving the services of preventative Maintenance we can improve compliance.
+By giving the services of preventive Maintenance, we can improve compliance.

-Here we have a cost comparison between Preventative Maintenance and Reactive Maintenance; for a five-year Maintenance period of a small manufacturing facility.
+Here we have a cost comparison between Preventive Maintenance and Reactive Maintenance for a five-year Maintenance period of a small manufacturing facility.

 Year | Preventative Maintenance | Reactive Maintenance |